HirotakaDango/ArtCODE/README.md

--user register and login to upload image, can't upload if not register or login -user can delete their post
+-user register and login to upload image, can't upload if not register or login *user can delete their post
--user can download image from download button -generate thumbnail to save bandwidth
++user can download image from download button -generate thumbnail to save bandwidth
 -add image to your favorite
 -forum chat to discuss something